 Why should you bother to map processes?
-Without this crucial step a project or programme is at risk of falling apart.
-It all starts with Process Discovery – the key to a successful process map….
+Process mapping is an incredibly powerful tool for understanding what’s happening in a business.
+Without it your project or programme is at risk of falling apart.

 Typically we map processes as part of projects or programmes such as: